0xjrx/KAUMA/README.md

 - **PKCS#7 Padding Cracking via Padding Oracle Attack**
   - Retrieve plaintext by cracking its PKCS#7 padding given a vulnerable server
   - Note: This implementation uses a specific binary protocol to communicate.
-If you want to use it with your server you have to adjust the communication
+If you want to use it with your server, you have to adjust the communication.

 ## Installation